andrewmellinger/malab/manual.md

 - A Vassal sends a signal that it is available for work
 - All the beacons respond with possible work ( e.g cutting trees)
-- The vassal matches up tasks that could connect ( cut tree with furnace )
+- The workDroid matches up tasks that could connect ( cut tree with furnace )
 - The Vassal chooses the "most valuable" work ( based on a cost ) and does it
 - Repeat